hustvl/MobileI2V/README.md

 ## ❤️ Acknowledgements

 Our MobileI2V codes are mainly built with [SANA](https://github.com/NVlabs/Sana) and [LTX-Video](https://github.com/Lightricks/LTX-Video).
+The data processing workflow is based on [OpenSora](https://github.com/hpcaitech/Open-Sora).
 Thanks for all these great works.